Ebola Virus Infection FAQ

 Salia was reportedly a permanent U.S. resident who lived in Maryland with his family.

-Two other Americans – Rick Sacra, MD, and Ashoka Mukpo – recovered from Ebola after being treated in the Omaha isolation unit.
+Two other Americans -- Rick Sacra, MD, and Ashoka Mukpo -- recovered from Ebola after being treated at the Nebraska isolation unit.

 A Doctors Without Borders physician who returned to the U.S. after treating Ebola patients in Guinea was the latest person in the U.S. to be diagnosed with Ebola.
 Craig Spencer, MD, recovered after getting treatment at New York’s Bellevue Hospital.
 He was released on Nov.
 11.